Suboxone And Constipation: A Serious Concern

 Suboxone is a medication used to treat addiction to opiate and opioid drugs.
 For example, Suboxone can be used to effectively treat heroin addiction.
 Suboxone, along with drugs such as methadone and naltrexone, is prescribed by doctors as part of medication-assisted therapy for opioid addiction and dangerous opioid use.
 Does Suboxone cause constipation?
 Yes, and Suboxone constipation can be very unpleasant.
 While Suboxone is a unique medication, it is still an opioid and can cause constipation.
-In fact all opioids can cause constipation.
+In act, all opioids can cause chronic constipation.
 As described in this article, buprenorphine induced constipation, often referred to as Suboxone constipation, is a significant issue.
 It is important to let your doctor know if you have this side effect or any other concerning Suboxone effects or Suboxone sickness.

 It is simply a difficulty in emptying your bowels, often accompanied by significant stomach pain.
 Hence, if you find that you are straining to poop or it is painful to go, it may be due to Suboxone effects as a partial opioid agonist.
 Does Suboxone constipate you as much as other opioids?
 For some people, Suboxone constipation can be a serious issue.

-First, you can try natural solutions.
+First, you can try the above described natural solutions.
 Try drinking more water during the day.
 When you do not have enough water passing through your intestines, you will be more likely to be constipated.
 Also, walking, jogging and other forms of moderate exercise can help to get things moving.
 Another thing you can try is to increase the fiber in your diet.
 Fruits and vegetables are healthy and they contain fiber.
 Eating a salad every day is a good idea for everyone.
 The exception is that if you have an intestinal condition that makes eating fiber-containing foods unsafe, you should take care and follow the specific dietary recommendations of your doctor.
 For example, diverticulosis is such a condition where eating too much fiber and seed-containing foods might be dangerous.

 Many meds that help to resolve constipation are available over the counter in the pharmacy.
 There are brands such as Colace, Magnesium Citrate, Dulcolax, Milk of Magnesia, Miralax, Senokot, Metamucil and more.
 Even though you do not need a prescription for these meds, it is still important to discuss them with your doctor before taking them.
 Your pharmacist can also be helpful in making decisions about OTC meds.